The New Mom’s Survival Guide to Unsolicited Advice

-Unsolicited advice as a new mom can feel extremely hurtful and frustrating.
-It makes sense because it is basically someone saying to you that they don’t trust you to make your own choices and decisions.
-It can be helpful to keep in mind that when someone offers unsolicited advice, it’s more about them than it is about you.
+Unsolicited advice as a new mom can sting.
+It often feels like the other person is saying they don’t trust you to make your own choices.
+Here’s the truth: when someone dishes out unsolicited advice, it’s more about them than it is about you.

 • It’s criticism.